PSLmodels/Tax-Calculator/taxcalc/validation/taxsim35/Differences_Explained.md

 This document explains the sources of known differences (that exceed $1) between Tax-Calculator and TAXSIM-35.
 Numerical differences are noted in the {letter}{year}-taxdiffs-actual.csv files in this directory.

 ## 2017
+* No differences greater than $1 (though one obs with an marginal tax rate differences of 7.65 percent)

 ## 2018
+* No differences greater than $1.

 ## 2019
 * There is one record in the "a" file with a difference in the EITC amount of $196.22.
 This record is of a single, 19 year old filer.
 This person is below the age of 25 and therefore should receive $0 EITC, which is what Tax-Calculator reports.
 TAXSIM-35 does not recognize this age threshold and incorrectly assigns this person $196.22 in EITC.